 While equity is typically one distinct class, there may be multiple layers of debt with differing priorities.

 Both of these will rank ahead of the equity in terms of the capital structure priority or a liquidation.

 The company management acts in the interests of the shareholders and creditors are satisfied as long as interest and debt repayments are timely (i.e. since their upside is fixed, assuming there are no additional features attached).

-Otherwise known as the fulcrum debt, the Fulcrum Security in the context of financial restructuring represents the cumulative part of the capital structure that lines up with the economic value of the firm.
+Otherwise known as the fulcrum debt, the fulcrum security in the context of restructuring represents the cumulative part of the capital structure that lines up with the economic value of the firm.